 For law enforcement professionals, improving community relations is no small task.
 While multiple strategies are being employed and tested, the answer for many is education.

-Technology is making it much easier for police professionals to ensure public safety and security, freeing up resources, and enabling proactive policing, while at the same time creating a new level of transparency.
-In 2015, there are a number of new technologies taking the forefront in the police community.
+Technology is making it much easier for police professionals to ensure public safety and security — freeing up resources and enabling proactive policing, while at the same time creating a new level of transparency.
+Here is a closer look at some of the technological trends at the forefront of modern policing:

 - Social media – will be used more and more frequently and with greater sophistication and adoption to gather and disseminate information, as well as engage the community.

 - Body cameras – will be required at many agencies as they have been shown to decrease the number of complaints due to police force, offering greater transparency and making it less likely that citizens fabricate incidences.
-Issues such as cost, privacy, data retention and public disclosure are currently being tackled and will be areas of contentious debate in the coming year.
+However, issues such as cost, privacy, data retention, public disclosure and overall effectiveness will be areas of contentious debate.

 - Facial recognition – has great potential and is being used more widely in surveillance as its accuracy and sophistication increases.
-Biometric privacy laws will be a hot topic in the current and coming years as this type of technology becomes more mainstream.
+Biometric privacy laws will be a hot topic as this type of technology becomes more mainstream.

 - Predictive policing – is a fundamental shift in how police operate, moving from reactive policing to proactive policing.
 This is made possible through advanced analytics and intervention models.